zofe/rapyd-admin/README.md

 ---
 ### View
-a iew is a "detail page component" with :
+a View is a "detail page component" with :

 - "buttons" slot (for example back to "list" or "edit" current record)
 - "actions" any link that trigger a server-side